Pulmonary (Lung) Histoplasmosis

 Symptoms of Lung Histoplasmosis

 Many people with this lung infection have no symptoms.
-If symptoms do occur, they include fever, chills, coughing, and other flu-like symptoms.
-A person may also have chest pain.
+Often, the diagnosis is first suggested by a chest X-ray done for another purpose.
+If symptoms do occur, they may include fever, chills, dry coughing, chest pain, joint pain, and other flu-like symptoms.

 Diagnosing Lung Histoplasmosis